11 Jul Honey Almond Nougat

 - Continue heating the sugar syrup until 140°C is reached.
 Again, add to the egg whites while the whisk is running on low.
 Once all the syrup is added, increase the speed to medium.
 Add the vanilla and butter.
 Continue beating for at least 5 minutes, until the mixture is very thick and the sides of the bowl are no longer hot.
 If the mixture is under-beaten, it will not set.

-- Meanwhile reheat the almonds in the dry frying pan until warm.
+- Meanwhile, reheat the almonds in the dry frying pan until warm.
 Stir the warmed almonds into the nougat until combined, then quickly transfer to the prepared pan.
-The mixture will be very sticky, so once it has all been transfered to the tin, lightly grease a large spoon or your hands and try to spread the mixture evenly.
+The mixture will be very sticky, so once it has all been transferred to the tin, lightly grease a large spoon or your hands and try to spread the mixture evenly.
 Lay the second piece of rice paper on top and press down.

 - Leave the nougat to set at room temperature, then slice with a sharp, greased knife.
 Once sliced, be sure to wrap each piece with wax paper or greaseproof paper as the nougat will start to soften and spread if not wrapped.
 Store the wrapped nougat in a single layer in an airtight container at room temperature.